dylanjayabahu/firefighter-robot/README.md

 # Firefighter_Robot - TEJ4MI Final Project
 Autonomous robot built to locate and extinguish flames in a maze.
-All-time record setter for Maze 1 &amp; 2 – TEJ4MI final project at Laurel Heights Secondary School.
+All-time record setter for Maze 1 &amp; 2 at Laurel Heights Secondary School.

 ---